carrot/roots-css-pipeline/README.md

 ##### opts
 Options to be passed into the minifier.
 Only does anything useful when minify is true.
 Possible options can be seen [here](https://github.com/GoalSmashers/clean-css#how-to-use-clean-css-programmatically).

+##### hash
+Boolean, and only works when `out` is also defined.
+Hashes the file contents and appends to the filename.
+This is typically used for cache-busting.
+Always puts the hash before the final extension, for example `file.x.y.HASH.css`.
+The hash is a lengthy string of random numbers and letters, and the name change is automatically reflected by the `css` function in your views.
+Default is `false`.

 ### License & Contributing

 - Details on the license [can be found here](LICENSE.md)